docker/docs/config/containers/logging/gelf.md

 | `env-regex`                | optional  | Similar to and compatible with `env`.
 A regular expression to match logging-related environment variables.
 Used for advanced [log tag options](log_tags.md).                                                                                                                        | `--log-opt env-regex=^(os|customer)`                |

 > **Note**
-> The `gelf` driver does not currently support tls for tcp connections.
+>
-> Messages sent to TLS-Protected inputs will silently fail
+> The `gelf` driver does not support TLS for TCP connections.
+Messages sent to TLS-protected inputs can silently fail.

 ### Examples